L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

 which equals the generator of an isotropic \levy{} process in~\cite{isotropiclevy}, where the improper integrals in the jump part were used implicitly in \cite[Eq.~(3.6)]{isotropiclevy}. \end{enumerate} \end{remark}

 For the formula~\eqref{eq:generatorX} to be of use, it is crucial to prove that any Markov process $X$ on $M$ with the generator $\mathscr{L}_X$ is indeed a \levy{} process on $M$ satisfying Definition~\ref{def:levyonman}.
-Put differently, we need to construct an $\RR^d$-valued \levy{} process $Y$ on the same probability space as $X$, such that $X$ can be represented via the Marcus SDE in Definition~\ref{def:levyonman}.
-This is the content of the following theorem.
+Put differently, we need to construct an $\RR^d$-valued \levy{} process $Y$ such that $X$ can be represented via the Marcus SDE in Definition~\ref{def:levyonman}.
+Typically, we will not be able to construct $Y$ on the same probability space on which $X$ is defined and we will need to consider an extended probability space.
+Additionally, the filtration $(\mathcal{H}_t)_{t\in \RR_+}$, to which $X$ is adapted, will also have to be extended to a larger filtration $(\mathcal{G}_t)_{t\in \RR_+}$ and this will constitute a strong Markov extension (see~\cite[Def.~2.47]{CJrepr}).
+Existence of the appropriate process $Y$ on the extended probability space is the content of the following theorem.